LordierClaw/ExcelRedraw/README.md

 -Due to the lack of ability of "write_only" mode in openpyxl, the cells are not 'perfect squares'.
 You should use macro to modify them instead.

 -Best Performance, your potato pc can run it smoothly with over 5000+ images

+-I did an example with Bad Apple MV: https://youtu.be/aKTGgZ32UuM